 This is the Transcript of the #WeddingMarket Chat on June 18th, 2014 with Lawyer Rob Schenk.
 The answers were made on Twitter so responses will appear different.

 Rob Schenk Biography

-Rob Schenk is a trial attorney who represents wedding industry professionals involved in business disputes.
+Rob Schenk is a trial attorney who represents wedding industry professionals involved in business disputes, similar to other attorneys for business legal needs.
 After speaking with wedding pros over the years and discovering that many held misconceptions about the law, Rob created weddingindustrylaw.com in 2013, as an online resource of legal news and education.
+Businesses in our industry need the support of experts like Birk Law Firm in order to navigate their way through intricate and challenging legal processes.
 Rob’s expertise has been featured in Huffington Post Weddings, The Knot, Evolve Your Wedding Business, Above the Law, Wedding Industry Rescue, and The Span Plan, and he regularly speaks at event industry conventions nationwide on various legal topics.
 Rob is licensed to practice law in Georgia, Tennessee, Florida, California, and New York, and maintains principal offices in Atlanta, Georgia and Nashville, Tennessee.